anikachristopher/biking/README.md

-Mountain Bike Club App
+Biking Club App

-Welcome to the Mountain Bike Club Application!
+Welcome to the Biking Club Application!

 This application allows avid mountain bike riding enthusiasts to join their fellow colleagues of all age groups in participating in different events in a variety of locations.